cilium/cilium/examples/elk/README.md

 ### Edit your `cilium-net-daemon.conf` or your docker-compose.yml cilium file

-If your are running cilium as standalone edit your `/etc/init/cilium-net-daemon.conf` file and add the `-l` flag to point to the logstash address and port that you set up on the previous step and after editing restart the `cilium-net-daemon` service.
+If your are running cilium as standalone edit your `/etc/init/cilium-net-daemon.conf` file and add the `--logstash` flag to point to the logstash address and port that you set up on the previous step and after editing restart the `cilium-net-daemon` service.

 ```
-exec cilium daemon run -l 192.168.33.21:9302
+exec cilium-agent --logstash 192.168.33.21:9302
 ```

-Otherwise if you are running cilium with docker-compose edit the cilium docker-compose.yml and add the `-l` flag to point to the logstash address and port that you set up on the previous step.
+Otherwise if you are running cilium with docker-compose edit the cilium docker-compose.yml and add the `--logstash` flag to point to the logstash address and port that you set up on the previous step.

 ```